 The only ‘negative’ per say, is due to a personal usage pattern and having big hands.
 Just make sure to use the claw approach (as it is marketed anyway) since you will press by mistake the right forward/back buttons with your ring fingers.
 Or you can just disable them in the software.

 This new upgraded ‘PRO’ itineration of the Mionix Avior is a great all rounder.
 That ambidextrous design is handy and the form-follows-function mantra suits it quite well and thus makes the mouse a good looking piece of kit.
 We highly appreciate the bloatware free software that is effective and gets the job done quickly.
 Regarding the build quality, this one is excellent as well, with no rattles and with a solid overall feel to it.
-All the button have great tactile feedback and are easy to reach and interact as long as you are used to a claw grip.
+All the buttons have great tactile feedback and are easy to reach and interact as long as you are used to a claw grip.
 The RGB is subtle yet effective and compliments the mouse’s design theme in a nice way.
 Finally the sensor performance is superb thanks to the 19,000 DPI capable sensor.
 It had no problems working perfectly on our carbon fibre textured table top even without the need to use their build it surface optimizer tool.
 All in all, if you are after a gaming mouse that performs as good as it looks, then this Mionix Avior PRO, should be on your shopping list.

 + Great sensor performance